-Join me on my journey towards gender equality in science
+Join me on my journey towards gender equity in science

 Hello, how nice that you found this page!
-My name is Claudia Kielkopf and I'm about to start an incredible journey together with around 250 other female scientists which leads to global female leadership.
+My name is Claudia Kielkopf and I'm on an incredible journey together with around 250 other female scientists to global female leadership.
 This journey will have me explore my potential and bring me to Antarctica.
 That is what I need your help with, so please read for yourself and check the comments for updates!

 Mother Earth needs her daughters

-We live in an ever-changing world, in which we face big challenges such as climate change, new and old diseases and fake news.
+We live in an ever-changing world, in which we face big challenges such as climate change, fake news, new and old diseases.
 Therefore, we need strong voices to advocate for a change in the way we do politics and in how we live together as society.
 Within the science community, we have all we need to be those strong voices: Knowledge, passion and a vision.

 But so far, these voices are predominantly male